 Last week, when the Gap announced a whopping ten-year partnership deal with Kanye West, many were prompted to ask: What happened to the Gap’s collaboration with Telfar?

 The collaboration between the American chain and the New York–based fashion brand was first announced in January with a buzzy party at a Gap store in Paris.
 Kate Moss was there.
-Designer Telfar Clemens, who founded his namesake label in 2005 and put forth the democratic motto, “It’s not for you — it’s for everyone,” was photographed wearing a hoodie that combined the Gap logo and his own.
-The drop was expected for sometime later this year, with an agreement reportedly reached for two seasons, with unlimited options to renew, plus a design fee and royalties.
+Designer Telfar Clemens, who founded his namesake label in 2004 and put forth the democratic motto, “It’s not for you — it’s for everyone,” was photographed wearing a hoodie that combined the Gap logo and his own.
+The drop was expected for sometime later this year, with an agreement reportedly reached for two seasons.

 And then the pandemic hit.
 The Gap, Inc., canceled orders, closed thousands of stores, and furloughed thousands more employees.
 In early April, Business of Fashion reported that the Telfar x Gap collaboration had been “indefinitely postponed.”

 Last week, a Telfar representative told the Cut that the brand was offered a postponement fee in March for the work it had done, which included 30 designs, that amounted to 25 percent of the original design fee.
 Telfar then sent an invoice, but as of Friday, June 26 (when the Yeezy Gap collaboration was announced), payment had yet to materialize.
 Telfar had also not yet heard from the Gap, despite multiple follow-up emails.